lalitsarode2003/lalitsarode2003/README.md

-- 👋 Hi, I’m @lalitsarode2003
-- 👀 I’m interested in learning coding
-- 🌱 I’m currently learning robotics and automation
+- I’m currently learning robotics and automation
 -
-- 📫 How to reach me - Lalitvsarode2003@gmail.com
+- 📫 How to reach me - lalitvsarode2003@gmail.com

 <!---
 lalitsarode2003/lalitsarode2003 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.